 - Began first-of-its kind study at VA medical centers to optimize the design of an advanced prosthetic arm, made by DEKA Research and Development through funding from the Defense Advanced Research Projects Agency.

 - Commissioned studies by the Genetics and Public Policy Center at Johns Hopkins University that determined that most Veterans who have received health care through VA would support and participate in genomics research.

 - Launched the "Consortium for Healthcare Informatics Research" and a related project, "Veterans' Informatics, Information, and Computing Infrastructure," to maximize the clinical and research value of VA's state-of-the art electronic medical records.

-- Initiated the largest health study ever of Vietnam-era women Veterans, with up to 10,000 women expected to take part.
+- Initiated the largest health study ever of Vietnam-era women Veterans, with 10,000 women now (in 2017) taking part.

 - Launched one of the largest studies to date on the genetics of schizophrenia and bipolar disorder, to involve 38,000 Veterans at more than 20 VA sites.

 - Held symposium in Washington, D.C., highlighting VA's 30-year track record in comparative effectiveness research.